Gaelic Ireland: The Unfolded Exciting History throughout the Centuries

 The Hare Symbol of Goddess Ostara

-To many cultures in the world, Gaelic Ireland adopted a lot of bizarre notions.
+Gaelic Ireland adopted many bizarre notions to many cultures in the world.
 However, it was how superstitions and traditions work.
-You come to the world just to find them there waiting to be told over and over again.
+You come to the world to find them there, waiting to be told repeatedly.
 One of the concepts that Gaelic Ireland believed in was the holiness of the hare.

-In fact, the hare was an iconic animal of many lunar goddesses.
+The hare was an iconic animal of many lunar goddesses.
 That is because the Celtic culture had always regarded it as the symbol of the moon.
 Thus, goddesses like Hecate, Holda, and Freyja took the hare as an icon for themselves.
-Goddess Ostara was no exception; she believed in the sacredness of the hare, too.
+Goddess Ostara was no exception and believed in the hare’s sacredness.

-Well, Ostara wasn’t a lunar goddess; she was the goddess of fertility, but here is her connection to the moon.
+Ostara wasn’t a lunar goddess; she was the goddess of fertility, but her connection to the moon was here.
 Ostara was the Celtic equivalent of the Christian Easter.
-The phase of the moon is what determines the date of the latter.
+The phase of the moon determines the date of the latter.
 Thus, both festivals became spontaneously associated with the moon as their symbol.

 So, what is the connection between the moon and the hare?
-Good question, for there is actually a great explanation to that point.
-Gaelic Ireland believed that the hare was a nocturnal animal that died every morning and revived every night.
-Such belief is quite similar to the moon that gets reborn every night.
+Good question, for there is an excellent explanation to that point.
+Gaelic Ireland believed that the hare was a nocturnal animal that died every morning and was revived every night.
+Such belief is similar to the moon, which gets reborn every night.
 This constant resurrection also represents the rebirth of the Spring.

 The Origins of the Easter Bunny

-In Gaelic Ireland, hunting the hare was taboo during the very ancient times.
+In Gaelic Ireland, hunting the hare was taboo during ancient times.
 They believed it was a holy animal that deserved respect.
 However, with the arrival of Christianity, some things have taken a different turn.
-It was common to determine the date and time of Easter through the moon phase.
-On the other hand, people used to believe that the Hare had a strong link to the lunar cycle.
-Thus, hunting hares became a common activity in several cultures.
+It was expected to determine the date and time of Easter through the moon phase.
+On the other hand, people used to believe that the Hare had a solid link to the lunar cycle.
+Thus, hunting hares became an everyday activity in several cultures.
 That activity used to take place during spring.

-Conversely, the hare bears a great resemblance to the rabbit.
-Through the centuries, legends have developed the notion that Easter Bunny brings eggs to children around the world on Easter.
+Conversely, the hare bears a remarkable resemblance to the rabbit.
+Through the centuries, legends have developed the notion that the Easter Bunny brings eggs to children worldwide on Easter.
 That was how the idea of the Easter Bunny originated.
 Have you ever wondered why exactly it brought eggs and not candies?
 Well, there is another story behind that eggs thing, too.

-A lot of traditions perceive the egg as a little representation of how the whole universe works.
-Apparently, Gaelic Ireland was no exception.
-The egg is actually a natural representation of balance between everything in the world.
-The egg yolk and white represent the balance between male and female as well as the dark and the light.
-All that it takes to keep the balance of the universe lies in the eggs.
+Many traditions perceive the egg as representing how the whole universe works.
+Gaelic Ireland was no exception.
+The egg is a natural representation of balance between everything in the world.
+The egg yolk and white represent the balance between male and female and the dark and the light.
+All it takes to keep the universe’s balance lies in the eggs.

 More precisely, the white of the egg represents the White Goddess.
 On the other hand, the egg yolk represents the Sun God as it is as golden as the sun.
-Inside the egg, the yolk is enfolded by the white.
-This illustrates an image for use where the White Goddess is embracing the Sun God.
-Such embrace is what keeps the world’s balance in check and in constant growth.
+Inside the egg, the yolk is shrouded by the white.
+This illustrates an image where the White Goddess embraces the Sun God.
+Such an embrace is what keeps the world balanced and constant growth.

 BELTANE

 When summer starts and the weather is hot, the Celts get happy.
-So, they had to mark the beginning of such season with a festival.
-That is why Beltane is around; it celebrates the beginning of summer and reminds the Celts of their heritage.
+So, they had to mark the beginning of such a season with a festival.
+That is why Beltane is around; it celebrates the start of summer and reminds the Celts of their heritage.

-Besides, the festival is not restricted to Ireland, it also extends to the Isle of Man and Scotland.
-Since festivals usually take place on the first day of the month, so does Beltane.
-It takes place on the 1st of May.
-People usually refer to Beltane festival as May Day.
+Besides, the festival is not restricted to Ireland but extends to the Isle of Man and Scotland.
+Since festivals usually occur on the first day of the month, so does Beltane.
+It takes place on 1 May.
+People typically refer to the Beltane festival as May Day.

 May Day is also linked to the gods and goddesses of fertility.
 It marks the start of summer, so people celebrate the greenery and fertility of the land.
 But, the celebration of fertility here is not only about the lands; it’s also about the humans’ biological functions.

-To have the utmost fun out of it, people start the celebration on the last day of April.
-So that, it lasts for one full day laden with joy and excitement.
+People start the celebration on the last day of April to have the utmost fun.
+It lasts for one whole day and is laden with joy and excitement.
 Are you wondering how they celebrate?
-Well, it is easy to guess; they use fire, definitely.
+Well, it is easy to guess; they use fire.

 The Fire Festival

 Gaelic Ireland used to adopt the notion that fire heals and purifies.
-The origins of such beliefs are vague, but it explains their constant use of fire for celebrating.
+The origins of such beliefs are vague, but they explain their constant use of fire for celebrating.
 However, their traditions always included lighting a bonfire and revolving around it.
 They would dance, sing, and enjoy their time around the large bonfire.

-The sturdy belief in fire escorted the Celts to treat it as a means to connect with one another.
-It was actually used for more than a few purposes, but the most common belief was that it protected them.
+The sturdy belief in fire escorted the Celts to treat it as a means to connect.
+It was used for several purposes, but the most common belief was that it protected them.
 Legends have it that the marriage of the god and goddess results in the birth of summer.
 Thus, that is what the bonfire symbolizes.

 The Season of Marriage

-While the fire is usually part of any festival practices, there are more superstitions that are carried out in Beltane.
-Those superstitions include jumping the broomstick as well as common marriages.
+While fire is usually part of festival practices, more superstitions are carried out in Beltane.
+Those superstitions include jumping the broomstick and common marriages.
 It is the season of fertility, so people get married a lot during that time.
-They also believe that Beltane was the time when the God married the Goddess.
-Thus, they say that it is the time when everything is fertile; lands and humans.
+They also believe that Beltane was when God married the Goddess.
+Thus, they say it is when everything is fertile: lands and humans.

-However, legends claim that Beltane was actually the marriage of the great God and Goddesses.
+However, legends claim that Beltane was the marriage of the great God and Goddesses.
 Pagans used to believe that it was the best time for marriage.
-Through the years, people adopted that tradition that they may as well forget why it is the season of marriage.
+Through the years, people have adopted that tradition and may as well forget why it is the marriage season.

 Calton Hill is the most popular location where the festival of Beltane takes place.
 The Hill sits on the lands of Scotland.
 People start marching throughout the day as groups that get to meet one another at each meeting point.
-This march starts at the National Monument in an anti-clockwise direction.
-The leaders of the march are people who personate May Queen and the Green Man.
-Besides, there are always drums including the Irish one, Bodhran Drum, that keep banging along the march.
+This march begins at the National Monument in an anti-clockwise direction.
+The march’s leaders are people who personate May Queen and the Green Man.
+Besides, drums, including the Irish Bodhran Drum, keep banging along the march.

-In the end, there is a performance that illustrates the heritage of Gaelic Ireland and other Celtic regions, including Scotland.
+In the end, a performance illustrates the heritage of Gaelic Ireland and other Celtic regions, including Scotland.
 Performers start dancing and singing while wearing white and red.
 Eventually, they all rest and enjoy a delicious buffet, including Irish food and other drinks.

 Irish Wedding Traditions and Beltane

 Remember the tradition of jumping the broomstick?
-It is part of the Irish wedding traditions and one that people do on Beltane.
+It is part of the Irish wedding traditions that people have in Beltain.
 It signifies that the couple is starting a new life together and leaving their old one behind the stick.
-Yes, they literally jump over the broomstick while it lays flat on the ground.
+They jump over the broomstick while it lays flat on the ground.

 Besides jumping the broomstick, there was also handfasting.
 This tradition involves the couple tying their hands together as a sign of commitment.
 They had the permission to choose the length and type of relationship anyway.
 However, on their wedding day, they had to wear the Claddagh ring and exchange vows.

-There is an interesting yet very odd custom that Gaelic Ireland used to perform in Beltane.
+There is an exciting yet very odd custom that Gaelic Ireland used to perform in Beltane.
 The Celts call it A-Maying.
 This practice involves couples of all ages spending the whole night in the woods.
 They spend it there and make love in public.
-After the night is over, they collect some flowers and lots of blossoms before heading to their own place.
+After the night, they collect flowers and many blossoms before heading to their place.
 They even brought hawthorns, the unlucky plant, to their home, ONLY in Beltane.

 LITHA (MIDSUMMER)

-Just like there is midwinter, there is also Midsummer and people refer to it as Litha.
+Just like midwinter, there is also midsummer, which people call Litha.
 Litha was actually among the ancient festivals that Gaelic Ireland celebrated.
-It is a solar celebration that takes place on the 21st or 22nd of June.
+It is a solar celebration on the 21st or 22nd of June.

-This festival was actually the time when people celebrated the process of travelling to the heavens.
-They did not celebrate the existence of the heavens itself.
-Instead, they celebrate the space between the heavens and the earth.
-It signified a lot to Gaelic Ireland and the Celtic culture as a whole.
+This festival was when people celebrated the process of travelling to the heavens.
+They did not celebrate the existence of the sky itself.
+Instead, they celebrate the space between the sky and the earth.
+It signified a lot to Gaelic Ireland and the Celtic culture.

-Most of the festivals are usually about the balance of the universe.
+Most festivals are about the balance of the universe.
 They signify the balance between the seasons and the equilibrium of the day and night.
-Litha, in particular, is a solar celebration that honours the balance between water and fire.
+Litha, in particular, is a solar celebration honing the balance between water and fire.

 According to the traditions of Gaelic Ireland, Litha was another battle between the kings of light and dark, like Yule.
 In Yule, Oak King gets to defeat the Holly King and takes over.
 However, in Litha, it is the other way around; Holly King rules after conquering Oak King.
-Again, this battle happens twice a year where each king rules half of the year.
-We are not sure why they in the first place if each of them always win during the required solstice.
+Again, this battle happens twice yearly, and each king rules half the year.
+We are unsure why they are in the first place if they always win during the required solstice.

 The Significance of Fire in Litha

 Lighting bonfires have always been a tradition of celebration in Gaelic Ireland.
-According to The Pagan Family book, there were specific fire traditions used to celebrate that time.
-Ceisiwr Serith, the author of the book, claims that ancient cultures celebrated by flaming up large wheels.
+According to The Pagan Family book, specific fire traditions were used to celebrate that time.
+Ceisiwr Serith, the book’s author, claims that ancient cultures celebrated by flaming up large wheels.
 They would set the wheels on the fire and then roll them down a hill.
-At the end of the hill, the wheels would splash into the water and the fire would be put down.
+At the end of the hill, the wheels would splash into the water, and the fire would be put down.

 There were many interpretations regarding this tradition.
-One theory claims that people in Gaelic Ireland believed that they prevent drought by doing so.
+One theory claims that people in Gaelic Ireland believed that they prevented drought by doing so.
 That was because the water usually reduces the steaming heat of the sun.
 They thought they were keeping the water for longer.
-A different theory suggests that thrusting the flaming wheel into water symbolizes that the sun strength is starting to weaken.
+A different theory suggests that thrusting the flaming wheel into the water symbolizes that the sun’s strength is weakening.

 LUGHNASA OR LAMMAS

 Lughnasa is the third major festival in the ancient calendar of Gaelic Ireland.
-The Gaels used to regard it as one of the happiest events of the year.
-Probably, that was because it marks the beginning of the harvest season.
-Remember God Lugh?
+The Gaels regarded it as one of the happiest events of the year.
+Probably, that was because it marked the beginning of the harvest season.
+Remember God, Lugh?
 Yes, he was the champion of the Tuatha de Danann.
-Besides, he was the god who provided a vast number of crops every year during the harvest season.
-He was the god associated with this festival and the name, Lughnasa, made it clear.
+Besides, he was the god who provided many crops every year during the harvest season.
+He was the god associated with this festival; the name Lughnasa made it clear.

 However, in some Celtic regions today and in Gaelic Ireland, people called it Lammas instead of Lughnasa.
-This festival takes place on the 1st of August.
+This festival takes place on 1 August.
 It is also the last festival in the Celtic year.
 Samhain follows Lughnasa; however, Samhain marks the beginning of the new Celtic year.
-Thus, Lughnasa remains the last festival.
+Thus, Lughnasa remains the previous festival.

 Superstitions Associated with Lughnasa

-Every festival that came had given the people of Gaelic Ireland the chance to develop new traditions and superstitions.
+Every festival that came gave the people of Gaelic Ireland a chance to develop new traditions and superstitions.
 In Lughnasa, the harvest season starts and people get to eat the first meal of the new crop.
-This festival shows a great portion of joy and happiness.
-People perform a lot of practices as feasting, matchmaking, athletic competitions, and trading.
+This festival shows a significant portion of joy and happiness.
+People perform many practices, such as feasting, matchmaking, athletic competitions, and trading.
 However, that was in the ancient times of Gaelic Ireland.

 Nowadays, the celebration is no longer the same.
 People no longer carry out the same practices.
 However, they still dance, tell stories, and enjoy food at the festival.

-Besides, there is only one tradition that existed in Gaelic Ireland and survived in some Celtic areas of today.
+Besides, only one tradition existed in Gaelic Ireland and survived in some Celtic areas of today.
 The custom is known as Reek Sunday; it is the last Sunday in July.
-People choose this particular day to roam the streets until they reach Croagh Patrick.
-This place is the final destination where people end their march and starts climbing up its steep.
+People choose to roam the streets on this particular day until they reach Croagh Patrick.
+This place is the final destination where people end their march and start climbing up its steep.
 They celebrate there by dancing, singing, and having fun.

 MABON (AUTUMNAL EQUINOX)

 Here comes the Autumnal Equinox, as most of Gaelic Ireland used to refer to it.
-Mabon is the name of the festival that marks that time of the year.
+Mabon is the festival’s name that marks that time of the year.
 The Celts pronounce it as either (May-bun) or (Mah-boon).
 The difference depends on the accent of each region.
 It is formerly the second harvest throughout the year.
-Besides, it takes place in September starting from the 21st and lasting to the 23rd.
+It takes place in September, starting on the 21st and lasting until the 23rd.

 Anyway, what does the Autumnal Equinox mean?
-Well, it is that time of the year where the length of the day and night is equal.
-This festival represents the importance of balance as well as equality through the harmony of its day and night.
+Well, it is that time of the year when the length of the day and night is equal.
+This festival represents the importance of balance and equality through its day and night harmony.

-People in Gaelic Ireland used to wait for this festival in order to lavishly dress up and dine.
+People in Gaelic Ireland used to wait for this festival to dress up and dine lavishly.
 Such superstition still exists in the modern Celtic regions.
-During the festival, people gather with their loved ones to celebrate together by drinking and dancing.
-It’s also the time where the Celts make wine and gather dried plants and seeds as part of the celebration.
+People celebrate with their loved ones during the festival by drinking and dancing.
+It’s also when the Celts make wine and gather dried plants and seeds for the celebration.

-The other activities that people carry out on this day include roaming in the woods.
-They also perform other practices that may sound a bit odd to some cultures.
-These practices involve embellishing the graves of loved ones with pine and cones and leaves.
-They also offer beverages and drinks to the trees, for some mysterious reason.
+The other activities that people carry out today include roaming in the woods.
+They also perform other practices that may sound odd to some cultures.
+These practices involve embellishing the graves of loved ones with pine cones and leaves.
+They also offer beverages and drinks to the trees for some mysterious reason.

 The Significance and Implication of this Festival

-Mabon is one of the weirdest festivals that took place in Gaelic Ireland.
-Not only because of the practices that were performed, but also for the implication of it.
+Mabon is one of the weirdest festivals in Gaelic Ireland, not only because of the practices performed but also because of their implications.
 We already stated that it symbolized the true meaning of balance and equality.

 The point of this festival is to stop whatever you do in life and start relaxing and enjoying it.
-It calls out for balance between the goals we thrive to accomplish and the life we should not be missing.
+It calls for a balance between the goals we strive to accomplish and the life we should not miss.
 So, people wait for that particular time of the year to enjoy their time with their loved ones.
-It is the time where you take a rest from your daily hectic responsibilities and enjoy life before resuming your roles.
+It is when you rest from your daily hectic responsibilities and enjoy life before resuming your roles.

 Special Foods Eaten During Mabon Festival

-Since Mabon is a time to celebrate, there always has to be food.
-Yes, food is always part of any celebration in every culture and throughout the ages.
-People on Mabon take a break from work and life and reap what they sew, literally.
-A lot of people in Gaelic Ireland used to grow their own food.
+Since Mabon is a time to celebrate, there must always be food.
+Food is always part of any celebration in every culture and throughout the ages.
+People on Mabon take a break from work and life and reap what they sew.
+A lot of people in Gaelic Ireland used to grow their food.

 SAMHAIN

 The Celtic year does not start with the beginning of the ordinary year in January.
-In fact, it starts in October when Samhain takes place.
+It begins in October when Samhain takes place.
 This is the only festival that Gaelic Ireland did not celebrate on the first day of the month like the other festivals.
 Instead, Gaelic Ireland celebrated Samhain on the last day of October, on the 31st.
-However, the celebration usually lasts for the following day, so the festival takes place on the 1st of November, too.
+However, the celebration usually lasts the following day, so the festival takes place on 1 November.

 This festival is just another one that originated during pagan times.
-Samhain marks the end of the harvest season and the beginning of winter all over again.
-Although the Celts had always regarded winter as the toughest days of the year, they still celebrated its beginning.
-Despite the celebration, Samhain marks the beginning of the dark half of the year, as Gaelic Ireland called it.
+Samhain marks the end of the harvest season and the beginning of winter.
+Although the Celts had always regarded winter as the most challenging day of the year, they still celebrated its beginning.
+Despite the celebration, Samhain marks the start of the dark half of the year, as Gaelic Ireland called it.

-When this festival approaches, people believe that the boundaries between the Otherworld and ours vanish.
-That makes way for the evil spirits and mythical creatures to seep into our world, making it dark and spooky.
-Probably, that is the reason they believe that winter was the dark half of the year.
+People believe the boundaries between the Otherworld and ours vanish when this festival approaches.
+That makes way for evil spirits and mythical creatures to seep into our world, making it dark and spooky.
+That is probably why they believe winter is the dark half of the year.

 The Celtic Version of Halloween

 The world always regards Samhain as the Celtic Halloween.
 It’s that festival where they talk about the dead and wear frightening costumes.
-Mythology’s always referred to Samhain as the festival for the dead.
-There was a notion in Gaelic Ireland claiming that the doors of the Otherworld open by the end of October.
+Mythology has always referred to Samhain as the festival for the dead.
+There was a notion in Gaelic Ireland claiming that the doors of the Otherworld would open by the end of October.

-The scary part is that wicked creatures from another realm get to our world.
-They destroy and cause as great damage as possible.
+The scary part is that wicked creatures enter our world from another realm.
+They destroy and cause as significant damage as possible.
 Those creatures are another gruesome addition to what they call the darkest half of the year.

 Unnerving Disguise

 Since Samhain is pretty much like Halloween, disguise is an essential part.
-The idea of dressing up in scary costumes dates back to about the 16th century.
-There are several Celtic songs that are associated with Samhain.
-Just like every festival, it has its own songs, costumes, spooky ones, and superstitions as part of the celebration.
+The idea of dressing up in scary costumes dates back to the 16th century.
+Several Celtic songs are associated with Samhain.
+Like every festival, it has its songs, costumes, spooky ones, and superstitions as part of the celebration.

-Scary costumes of this modern time are just a means of having fun and enjoying our times.
+Scary costumes of this modern time are just a means of having fun and enjoying our time.
 However, that was not the case back in Gaelic Ireland.
-In fact, the Celts wore those costumes as a method of hiding away from the malevolent spirits.
-They thought that if they looked evil themselves, the dark souls of the Otherworld would not be able to recognize.
+The Celts wore those costumes to hide away from the evil spirits.
+They thought that if they looked evil themselves, the dark souls of the Otherworld would not be able to recognize them.

 According to the Celtic legends and myths, the role of the evil spirits was to knock on the doors.
-They ask the humans for offerings and sacrifices in order to leave them in peace.
-Thus, it became a tradition on that day that people dress up and knock on doors asking for favours.
-They did that for fun as well as running away from dooming their lives.
+They ask the humans for offerings and sacrifices to leave them in peace.
+Thus, it became a tradition on that day that people dress up and knock on doors, asking for favours.
+They did that for fun and to run away from dooming their lives.

 Tales of Finn MacCool and Samhain